Planet Zoo Tips:

 There are some pretty cool designs out there too, if you haven’t already, I highly recommend taking a look at the zoo’s selection available on the Steam workshop.

 You can take a look at the entire list of Zoo’s that can be downloaded here.
 Once you have subscribed and downloaded the zoo, you will find them under your own zoo’s in-game.

 You can even continue working on someone else’s zoo too, should you feel like you can expand on their creativity.

 17. Increase the food quality:

-This isn’t actually obvious that you can change the food quality straight away, but doing so can have a massive impact on animal health and behaviour, as well as upkeep costs.
+This isn’t actually obvious that you can change the food quality straight away, but doing so can have a massive impact on animal health and behavior, as well as upkeep costs.

-In my opinion the most important thing in your zoo is having happy animals, so even though the tier 3 food will cost you a lot more money, it’s deffenatly worth upgrading and having happier animals and therefore happier gusts.
+In my opinion, the most important thing in your zoo is having happy animals, so even though the tier 3 food will cost you a lot more money, it’s defiantly worth upgrading and having happier animals and therefore happier gusts.

-Another great bennefit to upgrading the quality of the food is you will have less chance of seeing protestors in your park, due to happier animals.
+Another great benefit to upgrading the quality of the food is you will have less chance of seeing protestors in your park, due to happier animals.